shwejan005/TallyAI/README.md

      pip install -r requirements.txt
      ```

-3. Run the backend (FastAPI):
+3. **Run the backend** (FastAPI):
    ```bash
    uvicorn main:app --reload
    ```

-4. Run the frontend:
+4. **Run the frontend**:
    ```bash
    cd frontend
    npm run dev
    ```

-## Usage
+### Usage

-Once the application is running, you can:
+Once the application is up and running, you can:

-- Draw mathematical expressions on the canvas.
+- **Draw mathematical expressions** on the canvas using the drawing interface.
-- Click "Run" to send the expression to the AI backend and get a result.
+- **Click "Run"** to send the drawn expression to the AI backend and receive a result.
-- Use the "Reset" button to clear the canvas and start fresh.
+- **Click "Reset"** to clear the canvas and start fresh.

-## Notes
+### Notes

-- This project is still in its early stages and the UI is very basic.
+- This project is currently in the early stages of development, and the user interface is still basic.
-- The results are returned quickly, but the overall design could use some polishing.
+- Results are returned quickly, but improvements to the design and overall user experience are planned for future updates.

-## License
+### License

-This project is open-source and available under the [MIT License](LICENSE).
+This project is open-source and is available under the [MIT License](LICENSE).

 ---